clairemr/law/guides/templates_lambda.md

 ## Final Steps
 At the end of this guide, you should have all the resources needed to upload a lambda function to your bootstrapped extension.
 You will be able to test it out by uploading your app to the CodeCommit app-*-code-repo that will be created when you bootstrap your extension and running the code pipeline.

+> Note: This template uses the SsmState construct, which has an active issue in the Cosmos backlog - (Issue #318)[https://github.com/cdk-cosmos/cosmos/issues/318].
+Currently, you will need to pass a hardcoded appVersion on the first run of the pipeline so that a parameter is added to the AWS Parameter Store in each solar system.

+> Note: While (Issue #318)[https://github.com/cdk-cosmos/cosmos/issues/318] is unresolved, you will need to manually zip up and push your lambda function the first time, to create the app version parameter.
+If you are using the sample lambda app, you will be able to use the commands in the Makefile to achieve this:

+- (Bootstrap)[getting_started_extension.md] the template you have just created
+- Set versionState to `"1"` in `lib/solar-system.ts`

+    const versionState = new SsmState(this, 'VersionState', {
+      name: '/' + this.nodeId('VersionState', '/'),
+      value: 1,
+    });

+- Clone the sample lambda app and `git set-url remote origin https://your-code-repo` where your-code-repo is the url of the code repository created in the bootstrapping process
+- Export the name of the s3 bucket created in the management account as CODE_BUCKET and the app build

+    export CODE_BUCKET=app-demo-code-bucket
+    export APP_BUILD_VERSION=1

+- Use the commands in the Makefile to build, zip & push the sample app up to your repo

+    make install
+    make build
+    make zip
+    make push

+Once you've made this first commit, you should be able to set `versionState` back to `appVersion` to update and pull the latest version of the app from the parameter store.

+You should now be able to view and test your lambda function from each environment you've deployed it into!

 #### Once you have completed your template set up, follow the instructions in the included readme file or head back to the [Getting Started - Extension](getting_started_extension.md) guide for more information on bootstrapping your new CDK-Cosmos Extension